 Postcards from the Perimeter

-I decided to take Highway US-2 for the northern route of our Perimeter Trip after finding “Road Trip USA” by Jamie Jensen.
+I decided to take Highway US-2 for the northern route of our Perimeter Trip after reading “Road Trip USA” by Jamie Jensen.

 “… no other cross-country route takes in the variety and extremity of landscape that US‑2 does.
 Dubbed the Great Northern in memory of the pioneer railroad that parallels the western half of the route, US‑2 is truly the most stunning and unforgettable, not to mention longest, of all the great transcontinental road trips.”